 Item Description Essay 1 While we work on the first significant writing assignment, we will address formatting, the writing process, thesis statements, topic sentences, and detail and development in body paragraphs.
 Essay 2 While we work on the second significant writing assignment, we will continue to use the skills used in essay one.
 At this time, will add an emphasis on word use, verbs, commas, editing, and revision.
 Essay 3 While we work on the third significant writing assignment, we will continue to use the skills used in essays one and two.
 We will add an emphasis on point of view, audience, logical fallacies, and arguing effectively.
 Essay 4 While we work on the fourth significant writing assignment, we will continue to use the skills used in essays one, two, and three.
-We will add an emphasis on basic research topics, including balance and bias, plagiarism, and how to evaluate sources We will also address specific research techniques, including how to incorporate quotes and paraphrases and how to create a works cited page.
-Essay 5 The Fifth major writing assignment will be the final exam.
+We will add an emphasis on basic research topics, including balance and bias, plagiarism, and how to evaluate sources Essay 5 The Fifth major writing assignment will be the final exam.
 The final exam will consist of one major well-written, well-thought-through essay showing competency in the writing skills addressed for essays one through four.

+GRADE WEIGHTS

-GRADE WE Essay two 15%
+Journals 10% Essay two 15%

-Journals 10% Essay three 15%
+Homeworks 10% Essay three 15%

-Homeworks 10% Essay four 15%
+Group Work 5% Essay four 15%

 Essay one 15% Final Exam 15%